Meem Rooms & Suites

-The Meem Rooms & Suites are located in the historic and renovated hacienda designed by New Mexico’s most important architect, John Gaw Meem.
-A style attributed to him, the “Territorial Revival” rooms are include 1930s revival tin light fixtures, hand-carved beams, ironwork, hardwood floors, hand plastered walls and fireplaces, and period New Mexican artwork.
-Although no two rooms are alike, each room in the original hacienda enjoys beautiful views of a lush garden, an intimate courtyard or a sweeping view of the farm.
-(Please note: fireplaces are wood burning and are set daily during winter.
-If you are sensitive to the smell of smoke, please consider the Field Suites).
+The Meem Rooms & Suites are located behind the historic and renovated hacienda designed by New Mexico’s most important architect, John Gaw Meem.
+A style attributed to him, the “Territorial Revival” rooms include 1930s revival tin light fixtures, hand-carved beams, ironwork, hardwood floors, hand-plastered walls and fireplaces and period New Mexican artwork.
+Although no two rooms are alike, each historic room has something special and unique to offer.
+(Please note: fireplaces are wood-burning and are set seasonally from October 1 until April 1.
+If you are sensitive to the smell of smoke, please consider the Field Suites.)